davidpatsina/Cheapest-Transfer-Route/README.md

 ```
 This command will compile the code, run tests, and package

+### Running the Services

+#### Be sure that port 8081 isn't already in use before running.

 To run the project buy Maven run the command
 ```bash
 mvn mvn spring-boot:run
 ```